 Dock-to-Stock Time

 The WERC benchmark for well-run facilities is under 4 hours.
-In underperforming warehouses it routinely runs 24 to 48 hours, meaning inventory is paid for but unsellable.
+We routinely see 24 to 48 hours in underperforming warehouses, meaning inventory is paid for but unsellable.

 Lever 06